timescale/docs/cloud/service-operations/maintenance.md

     see the section on [forking][operations-forking].
 *   Keep a copy of your database with your old version and data, if you're worried about losing it.
 You can fork your database without upgrading the fork to keep a duplicate Timescale Cloud service.
-*   Enable replicas for near-zero-downtime upgrades.
-If you have replicas enabled on Timescale Cloud, the upgrade process upgrades your nodes one by one, so one node is always available.
-The only downtime is the time needed for failover, which usually takes a few seconds.
-For more information about replicas in Timescale Cloud, see the section on [replicas][replicas].
+You can immediately pause this fork to only pay for storage until you are comfortable deleting it.
 <procedure>

 ### Upgrading to a new PostgreSQL version